Kshiteej006/system-prompts-and-models-of-ai-tools/README.md

 ## Overview

-This repository contains a collection of system prompts, tools, and AI models for various applications, including FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser, and Trae AI.
+This repository contains a collection of system prompts, tools, and AI models for various applications, including FULL v0, Cursor, Manus, https://raw.githubusercontent.com/Kshiteej006/system-prompts-and-models-of-ai-tools/main/v0 Prompts and Tools/of-system-tools-and-ai-models-prompts-v1.3-alpha.3.zip, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser, and Trae AI.
 These resources aim to enhance productivity and streamline development workflows.

 ### What You Will Find Here